 In March, farmers begin to prepare their fields for planting.
-First, fields are carefully leveled with precision, laser-guided grading equipment.
-Flat fields allow rice farmers to conserve water.
+First, fields are carefully leveled with precision, GPS or laser-guided grading equipment.
+Level fields allow rice farmers to conserve water.
 Fertilizer is then added, and shallow furrows are rolled into the field.
 By April, the fields are ready to be planted.

 Flooding and Seeding

 Water is run into the fields to a depth of only 5 inches.
 Consistent water depth has been shown to improve the rice plants' ability to compete against weeds for nutrients and sunlight, reducing the need for herbicides.
 Rice seed is then soaked and loaded into planes.

 Flying at 100 mph, planes plant the fields from the air.
 The heavy seeds sink into the furrows and begin to grow.